 • Vomiting or belly pain.

-• Being confused, upset, and irritable.
+• Being confused, upset, and cranky.

 • Changed sensations.
 You might feel things on your body that aren't really there.
 Or you may see or hear things that aren't there.